romchhh/Sale-Nice-Device-Bot/README.md

 ## Acknowledgements

 - Thanks to the developers of the [aiogram](https://github.com/aiogram/aiogram) library for making it easy to build Telegram bots.
-- Special thanks to [Your Name] for their valuable contributions to this project.

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or feedback, please contact [Roman](mailto:roman.fedoniuk@gmail.com).